iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 ---
 title: 'How to build accessible main navigation?'
-date: '2023-01-09'
+date: '2023-01-27'
 tags: ['frontend', 'a11y', 'accessibility']
-summary: 'This article contains a guide to build an accessible main navigation of a website.
-The key takeaways of this guide are: HTML semantics, WAI-ARIA, CSS and JS for accessibility.'
+summary: 'This article contains a guide to building an accessible main navigation of a website in 5 steps.
+The key takeaways of this guide are HTML semantics, WAI-ARIA, CSS, and JS for accessibility.'
 authors: ['tim-dujardin']
 theme: 'orange'
 ---